-Cover locking
+Cover locking: Proline 500

-Order code for "Housing", option L "Cast, stainless": The covers of the transmitter housing are provided with a borehole to lock the cover.
+Order code for "Transmitter housing", option L "Cast, stainless": The covers of the transmitter housing are provided with a borehole to lock the cover.

 The cover can be locked using screws and a chain or cable provided by the customer.